SPhillips1337/AI_interview_assistant/README.md

 # Interview Assistant

-A simple web application that acts as an interview assistant.
-It takes spoken or typed input, sends it to a large language model (LLM) like Ollama or OpenAI, and displays the response.
-The main page displays a scrollable chat history, allowing you to see the full context of your conversation.
-This tool is designed to be used with a voice-to-text utility like Windows 11 Voice Assistance.
+A responsive web application that acts as an interview assistant.
+It takes spoken or typed input, sends it to a large language model (LLM) like Ollama or OpenAI, and displays the response with full markdown formatting.
+The application features a modern three-column layout with topic navigation, persistent conversation memory, and comprehensive reporting capabilities.

 ## Features